MicrosoftDocs/architecture-center/docs/example-scenario/automotive/autonomous-vehicle-operations-valops-content.md

 - Encryption of data at rest that uses native Azure storage and database services.
 For more information, see [Data protection considerations](/azure/well-architected/security/design-storage).
 - The safeguarding of cryptographic keys and secrets.
 Use [Azure Key Vault](https://azure.microsoft.com/services/key-vault) for this purpose.
 - Use of Private or Service Endpoints to avoid public network
-- NFS does not support Entra ID authentication (if that is required for enterprise security model, Blobfuse (e. g. with CSI Driver) or Storage SDKs should be considered for Azure Kubernetes and Azure Batch workloads and corresponding data access, see network file system security [article](https://learn.microsoft.com/azure/storage/blobs/network-file-system-protocol-support#network-security) for more details
+- NFS doesn't support Microsoft Entra ID authentication (if that is required for enterprise security model).
+Blobfuse (for example with CSI Driver) or Storage SDKs should be considered for Azure Kubernetes and Azure Batch workloads.
+See network file system security [article](https://learn.microsoft.com/azure/storage/blobs/network-file-system-protocol-support#network-security) for more details

 ### Cost optimization